ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

     “Authority” of the geography entry; it will be automatically converted to HTML.
-Link to the most specific Wikipedia page available; do not link to anchors in general articles, lists, maps, images, or anything except the most specific relevant article in Wikipedia.
+Link to the most specific Wikipedia page available; do not link to anchors in general articles, lists, maps, ../images, or anything except the most specific relevant article in Wikipedia.
 The Wikipedia link must directly describe the Arctos record.
 -   No accents, umlauts, Cyrillic, Chinese, etc. Do it in ASCII-128.